Afridocs/GLBackend/REST-spec.md

 deletetion of the receiver from the list.

-suspent is a temporary status that disable notification and delivery. delete clean all receiver data and destinated material, submission.
+suspent is a temporary status that disable notification and delivery. delete clean all receiver data and destinated folder, submission.

 depends from the node administator choose and delivery/notification extension, the capability to be configured by the user.